graphile/crystal/packages/graphile-build-pg/README.md

 ![MIT license](https://img.shields.io/npm/l/graphile-build-pg.svg)
 [![Follow](https://img.shields.io/badge/twitter-@GraphileHQ-blue.svg)](https://twitter.com/GraphileHQ)

-`graphile-build-pg` is a collection of Graphile Engine plugins that allow you to extend your GraphQL schema with high-performance types and fields based on resources found in your PostgreSQL database schema.
+`graphile-build-pg` is a collection of graphile-build plugins that extend your GraphQL schema with types and fields based on the tables, views, functions and other resources in your PostgreSQL database.

+This is achieved by introspecting your database with [pg-introspection][] and then building [@dataplan/pg][] data sources for these entities.
+Then our plugins inspect these data sources and create the relevant GraphQL types, fields, and [dataplanner][] plan resolver functions.
+The result is a high-performance, powerful, auto-generated but highly flexible GraphQL schema.

+If you don't want to use your database introspection results to generate the schema, you can instead build the data sources yourself giving you full control over what goes into your GraphQL API whilst still saving you significant effort versus writing the schema without auto-generation.

 <!-- SPONSORS_BEGIN -->